The beach is Nature's diplomat. It acts as the bridge between land and water, humans and aquatic animals.

 But beaches are more than that - they're sanctuaries of freedom and the ultimate border between humanworld and waterworld.

-To enjoy a long walk on the beach is to embrace reality and dreams at the same time and figure out the outcome of whatever that is.
+To enjoy a long walk on the beach is to embrace reality and dreams simultaneously and figure out the outcome of whatever those are.

 Throughout the ages, beaches have been open-air temples of celebration - birthdays, anniversaries, weddings, and tributes - and timelessness.